My Deco Diver Course

 - You will need a "Necklace" or lanyard to hold your Backup Second Stage Regulator in place.

-- You need a BCD suitable for the Open Water environment, and your particular cylinder setup.
+- You need a backplate and BCD suitable for the Open Water environment, for your particular cylinder setup.
 A typical "Wing" setup for doubles will have 30-65 pounds of lift.

 - You need one Primary Dive Computer, or Bottom Timer and Depth Gauge combination, plus a back up means to measure depth and time, in the event of a failure.
 Regardless of your system, you should be intimately familiar with the operation of at least your primary computer.